Arizona Diminished Value Claims

-- Actually sell the vehicle as well and documentation of all offers received
+- Actual sale of the vehicle as well and documentation of all offers received

-- An expert opinion without an inspection (this is less expensive but also holds less weight with your insurance company)
+- Expert opinion without an inspection (this is less expensive but also holds less weight with your insurance company)

-- An expert inspection and appraisal of the damage (most expensive but also the strongest argument
+- Expert inspection and appraisal of the damage (most expensive but also the strongest argument

-Most professional inspections and appraisals cost between $300 and $500 dollars.
-If you choose to have Vrana Law Firm handle your diminished value claim, we advance this cost so you have no additional out of pocket expense during your claims process.
+Most professional appraisals cost between $300 and $500 dollars.
+If you choose to have Vrana Law Firm handle your diminished value claim, we advance this cost so you have no additional out-of-pocket expense during your claims process.

 Risk and reward of handling Arizona diminished value claims on your own

-The obvious benefit to handling an Arizona diminished value claim on your own is you don’t need to pay another professional to do it for you.
-There are several highly qualified appraisers in Tempe and the West Valley we could recommend that will work with you.
-After you have your appraisal, you then must navigate the claims process with the opposing insurance.
-Even though the insurance is obligated to pay your diminished value claim, some adjusters may drag their feet on issues such as liability disputes or revealing coverage limits to delay the process.
-The risk here is that you may encounter an adjuster who thinks he can low ball you or frustrate you into taking what they offer.
-It is a process that takes time and mental energy to deal with.
+The obvious benefit to handling a diminished value claim on your own is you don’t pay another professional to do it for you.
+The challenge is navigating a time-consuming process and getting insurance adjusters to work with you.
+There are several highly qualified appraisers in Tempe and the West Valley we can recommend. <br>After your appraisal, you then navigate the claims process with the opposing insurance.
+Even though insurance is obligated to pay your diminished value claim, some adjusters may drag their feet on issues such as liability disputes or revealing coverage limits to delay the process.
+The risk here is that you encounter an adjuster who thinks they can low ball or frustrate you into taking what they offer.
+It is a process that takes time and mental energy.